Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 When are the quarterly due dates for the crosswalk file?

-Once an MDPP supplier furnishes MDPP services for six months, the MDPP supplier must begin to submit a crosswalk file at each of these quarterly due dates.The quarterly due dates are: January 15, April 15, July 15, and October 15.
+Once an MDPP supplier furnishes MDPP services for six months, the MDPP supplier must submit a crosswalk file at each of these quarterly due dates.
+The quarterly due dates are: January 15, April 15, July 15, and October 15.

 Will my organization receive notifications regarding crosswalk file submission due dates?

-Is there a particular format for the crosswalk file?
+is there a particular format for the crosswalk file?

-To assist with data collection, our contractor, RTI International, has created a secure File Transfer Protocol (FTP) website where you can securely upload your organization’s crosswalk file after the requisite data are entered into the template.
-Specific login IDs and passwords ensure that only your organization and CMS can access MDPP data uploaded to the FTP site.To gain access to this website, you will need to register at https://goo.gl/forms/mVEr0l7B9J12dhjg2.
-You will also use this website to download the MDPP crosswalk template.
+To assist with data collection, a secure File Transfer Protocol (FTP) website exists where suppliers can upload their organization’s crosswalk file after the requisite data are entered into the template.
+Specific login IDs and passwords ensure that only a supplier’s organization and CMS can access MDPP data uploaded to the FTP site.

 Are there any resources on the MDPP website about the crosswalk?